DevAdedeji/frinna/README.md

 ## ✨ Features

-Here's a breakdown of the current and planned features:
+Here's a breakdown of the features implemented:

-**Implemented:**
 *   **Firebase Authentication:** Secure user sign-up and sign-in with email and password.
 *   **Unique Username Registration:** Firestore rules and checks ensure every username is unique.
 *   **Protected Routes:** Client-side routing that protects user-only pages from unauthenticated access.